 Building Corenicken, with: Aart Braun, Roy Schilderman, Jan Panis, Harry-Jan Bus, Jeroen van Erp.

-Huba de Graaff has given concerts and lectures with Corenicken 1991-1993, in Amsterdam, Rotterdam, The Hague, Weimar Buffalo and Gent; in addition, some concert segments have been broadcast on Dutch Television.
+Huba de Graaff has given concerts and lectures with Corenicken 1991-1993, in Amsterdam, Rotterdam, The Hague, Weimar (Germany), Buffalo (U.S.A.) and Gent (Belgium); concert segments have been broadcast on Dutch Television.